robtweed/golgi/TUTORIAL.md

 We can ignore the *style* tag that's been added by your browser to the *head* section.

-The important thing to notice is the &lt;demo-div&gt; tag that has been added, inside of which is the *div* tag we defined in its WebComponent.
+The important thing to notice is the *&lt;demo-div&gt;* tag that has been added, inside of which is the *div* tag we defined in its WebComponent.

+The Developer Tools panel is a very useful and powerful tool to use when developing with *Golgi*, allowing you to check that the correct things have loaded as you'd expected, and that the HTML document's DOM is being correctly updated by your *Golgi Component*s and *Assemblies*.

+I'd recommend that you refer to it throughout the rest of this tutorial when you load/reload each new version of the demonstration application.

 # Adding and Using A SetState Method